0m0kenny/oak/README.md

 ```

 > [!TIP]

 > Multiple sequencing data of the same species can be run in parallel via the multiplejob.sh script

 > A list of the filepaths of data should be stored in a "input_list.txt" file.

 > [!WARNING]

 > The --index_requirement parameter should be 0 when running multiplejob.sh as this will cause overwriting of the same files in the data/references/ref_genome/Bisulfite_Genome folder causing issues and job failure.

-> Use the bin/bash/pre_index.sh file to first index the reference genome before running multiplejob.sh and set --index_requirement 0.
+> Before running multiplejob.sh, use the bin/bash/pre_index.sh file to first index the reference genome and bin/bash/picard_dict.sh to create a sequence dictionary for the reference genome.

+> Then submit multiplejob.sh and set --index_requirement 0.

 ### Help